 Menzies Caravan Park

-For Menzies Caravan Park, you can either pay at the information centre or if that is closed, there is a locked box in the kitchen where you can fill out a form and leave either cash or card details.
-There is a discounted price for a 7-night stay.
+For Menzies Caravan Park, you can either pay at the information centre or, if that is closed, there is a locked box in the kitchen where you can fill out a form and leave either cash or card details.
+A discounted rate is available for a 7-night stay.

-There is a small general store in the hotel (enter off Brown Street) although, it has very basic supplies, so make sure you take your own.
+There is a small general store located in the hotel (accessible via the Brown Street entrance), although it offers very basic supplies, so be sure to bring your essentials.

-I haven’t been to Lake Ballard Salt Lake, but I do know it is another place to see more sculptures and there is a camping ground.
-The is no potable water, but you do have toilets, bins and a dump point.
+I haven’t been to Lake Ballard Salt Lake, but I do know it is another place to see more sculptures, and there is a campground.
+There is no potable water, but you do have toilets, bins and a dump point.
 It does get muddy after rain.

 Where It Is